-In 1970 Trinity diversified with the acquisition of 153 acres of land adjacent to the Dallas-Fort Worth International Airportqv and in 1971 established its first real estate subsidiary.
+In 1970 Trinity diversified with the acquisition of 153 acres of land adjacent to the Dallas-Fort Worth International Airport and in 1971 established its first real estate subsidiary.
+In 1972, Trinity’s stock began trading on the New York Stock Exchange under the symbol TRN.
 Acquisition of Mosher Steel in 1973, after initially contracting work out to them, enhanced the company's structural business.
-Among projects completed by the firm's structural division were the Texas Stadium, New York's World Trade Center, the Balboa Bridge in Panama, the Pennzoil Building, and two buildings in Moscow.
+Among projects completed by the firm's structural steel division were the Texas Stadium, New York's World Trade Center, the Balboa Bridge in Panama, the Pennzoil Building, and two buildings in Moscow.
 By the 1980s two subsidiaries, Gamble's Incorporated of Alabama and Mosher Steel of Texas, manufactured structural products including materials for drilling platforms, highway bridge components, commercial-high-rise buildings, and other girders and beams.
-The firm's marine subsidiary, Equitable Shipyards, produced LASH or Lighter Aboard Ship barges, riverboats for use by Hilton Hotelsqv, and other craft for industrial uses.
-Hackney, Incorporated, its metal components subsidiary, produced materials for piping systems.
-Trinity produced completed railcars, including tank cars, hoppers, and gondolas to transport chemicals, coal, and other substances, at locations in Oklahoma City, Oklahoma, and Longview, Texas, and held two railcar leasing subsidiaries.
-The company also produced containers for fertilizer, liquified petroleum gas, and nuclear fuel and waste.
+The firm's marine subsidiary, Equitable Shipyards, produced LASH or Lighter Aboard Ship barges, riverboats for use by Hilton Hotels, and other craft for industrial uses.
+Hackney, Inc., its metal components subsidiary, produced materials for piping systems.
+Trinity produced completed railcars, including tank cars, hopper cars, and gondolas to transport chemicals, coal, and other substances, at locations in Oklahoma City, Oklahoma, and Longview, Texas, and held two railcar leasing subsidiaries.
+The company also produced containers for fertilizer, liquefied petroleum gas, and nuclear fuel and waste.
 In 1981 the company acquired a metal fabrication firm at Channelview, Texas, and Babcock and Wilcox plants in Elkhart, Indiana, and Koppel, Pennsylvania, and in 1983 it acquired Halter Marine.
-In the 1990s expansion continued with the acquisition of the Transit Mix Concrete and Materials Company of Beaumont, Texas, Beiard Industries, Syro Steel, and Stearns of Fort Worth, Texas, a major producer of airport equipment.
+In the 1990s expansion continued with the acquisition of the Transit Mix Concrete and Materials Company of Beaumont, Texas, Beaird Industries, Syro Steel, and Stearns of Fort Worth, Texas, a major producer of airport equipment.
 By 2000, Trinity had a total of 76 manufacturing plants in 21 states, Mexico, Romania, Argentina and Brazil and had diversified further by owning 123 concrete and aggregate locations.
 A year later, the company merged with Thrall Car Manufacturing Company.
 Trinity reentered the wind tower structure business in 2004.

 Who's Who in America, 1978–79.